colleen-davies/CourseraDataProject/README.md

     unzip("HAR.zip", exdir =".")
     file.rename("UCI HAR Dataset", "UCI_HAR_Dataset")

+If you have the data downloaded and unzipped in your working directory, the following code will rename the folder as required for the analysis to run.

+    file.rename("UCI HAR Dataset", "UCI_HAR_Dataset")

 The script “run\_analysis.R” is split into five sections that correspond to the steps outlined in the “Getting and Cleaning Data Course Project” description, that is,